XF5700 Mantis Experimental Fighter

-XF5700 Mantis Experimental Fighter is a space combat simulator developed by Paragon Software and published by MicroProse under their Microplay Software label for DOS in 1992.
+XF5700 Mantis Experimental Fighter is a space combat simulator developed by Paragon Software and published by MicroProse under their Microplay Software label for MS-DOS in 1992.

 Gameplay

 Using what was dubbed "real physics", the XF5700 Mantis attempts to simulate space physics otherwise known as Newtonian physics.
 If the thrust is hit, the craft will glide through space (like a boat through water) and will not change directions readily like in other space sims.
 The game's artificial intelligence is faulty at times, Sirian craft could always target the player and plot a suicide course against the player rather than trying to kill the wingmates.
 Some missions tend to be repetitive.
 Later on, a digitized speechpack upgrade was released.

 Later on a CD-ROM version was released, containing (very early) video-captured sequences, the speech pack, numerous new animated cutscenes and an extra campaign, where you fought a new alien race called the "rexum".